 Rides are usually run for as few as 4 and no more than 8 riding guests.
 We try our best to group riders of similar ability, so please take care when filling out the riding assessment form as less experienced riders may affect the enjoyment of fellow riders.

 Other dates are also possible when French language classes or painting classes will be taking place at the Bourdil, in the months of April-end of June and September through mid November Please ask us if the above dedicated riding dates do not work for you and you wish to come another time but please note – there is no riding during July and August – it’s too hot !

 Shorter stays for 6, 5, 4 or 3 nights are also possible over the above dates, starting on the Saturday. or Sunday or even midweek

 Rates assume a minimum of 4 guests and rides will normally be run for a maximum of 8 riding guests.
+Groups of less than 4 riders may be subject to an additional small group supplement.
 Other dates may be arranged for groups of 6 or more on request.

 Non-riders with single rooms pay a supplement.
 Please add this to the non riding rates

 - 6 nights £100